stephenbeckr/ML-theory-class/Lectures.md

 - [Wed 4/22] Theoretical background on optimality and **state-action value function Q**, eventually deriving the **Bellman Equations**.
 [PDF of notes (handwritten) about Bellman Equations](Notes/Spring2020/ReinforcementLearning_part2.pdf)

 - [Fri 4/24] (Note: for the next three classes, there are presentations, but still two lectures) **Planning algorithms** (aka **dynamic programming**) including **value iteration** (and variants like Gauss-Seidel), **policy iteration** (and variants, like modified policy iteration), and **linear programming** formulation.
 [PDF of notes (handwritten) about Planning Algoriths](Notes/Spring2020/ReinforcementLearning_part3.pdf)

+*NOTE* in 2024, Ashutosh Trivedi is teaching a special topics course on Reinforcement Learning in the CS dept (CSCI 4831/7000)

 #### Week XX, more RL
 - [Mon 4/27] Learning algorithms: very short intro on **Stochastic Approximation** as generalization of law of large numbers, and on a **super-Martingale convergence theorem**, then on **Temporal Difference TD(0)** and **Q-learning** algorithms.
 [PDF of notes (handwritten) about Learning Algorithms](Notes/Spring2020/ReinforcementLearning_part4.pdf)